 There does seem to me to be significant parallels between certain parts of the stories about Krishna and Christ.
 Fomenko continues drawing comparisons of Krishna to other characters in his Chapter 2, but they are not included in this article because this article focuses on the comparisons between the stories of Krishna and Christ.

 To my knowledge, Kersey Graves (1813-1883) compiled the greatest number of comparisons between Christ and Krishna.
 The total count of his adds up to 346 common elements between the two characters.
-While some of these have been debunked, the majority remain.
+While some of these have been thoroughly invalidated, the majority remain on the table.

 ~~~~~ ~~~~~ ~~~~~ ~~~~~